James Carlisle: Early years

-Carlisle was born August 5, 1937 in the village of Bolans, Antigua.
+Carlisle was born August 5, 1937, in the village of Bolans, Antigua.
 He received his early schooling at Bolans Public School, before moving to the United Kingdom to continue his education at Northampton College of Advanced Technology.
 He then took a bachelor's degree in dentistry at the University of Dundee.
 In 1991, he graduated from the American School of Laser Dentistry.

 Dental career

 Carlisle practised in both Antigua and Britain.
-Upon his return to Antigua in 1981 he went into private practice, the fourth dentist on the island.
-However, he built up his private practice and also undertook work as a dental officer in the public service.
+Upon his return to Antigua in 1981 he went into private practice.
+He built this up and also undertook work as a dental officer in the public service.

 With help from the ex-prime minister, Vere Bird, one of his patients, who offered the position of Governor-General to him, he assisted with the development of a Fluoride programme for children, and assisted the ex prime minister institute a free dental service.
 He is a member of the International Society of Laser Dentists and the British Dental Association.